demisto/content/Packs/MicrosoftGraphApplications/Integrations/MicrosoftGraphApplications/README.md

 Use the Microsoft Graph Services integration to manage authorized application.
-This integration was integrated and tested with version v1.0 of Microsoft Graph Services API
+This integration was integrated and tested with version v1.0 of Microsoft Graph Services API.
 ## Configure MicrosoftGraphServices on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.